International and European Applicants FAQs

 How long will it take to find out if I'm successful?

-Usually within 10 working days, sometimes a little longer if we need further information or we need to get your application assessed by an academic member of staff.
+- Usually a minimum of 10 working days, sometimes a little longer if we need further information or we need to get your application assessed by an academic member of staff.

 Is there a deadline to apply?

-For undergraduate, UCAS have deadlines for international students, which is usually the end of June.
+- For undergraduate, UCAS have deadlines for international students, which is usually the end of June.
 UCAS 'Clearing' opens in July.

-For postgraduate courses we don’t have a deadline but we strongly advise that you apply as early as you can.
-You'll need to plan carefully; including allowing yourself time to self-isolate when you arrive, if necessary.
+- For postgraduate courses we don’t have a deadline and we strongly advise that you apply as early as you can.

 What happens if I don’t meet the entry requirements?